MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 To mitigate this error, either ensure that the container registry isn't private, or take the following steps:

 1. Grant your private registry's **acrPull** role to the system identity of your online endpoint.
-1. In your environment definition, specify the address of your private image and the instruction to not modify or build the image.
+1. In your environment definition, specify the address of your private image and give the instruction to not modify or build the image.

 If this mitigation succeeds, the image doesn't require building, and the final image address is the given image address.
 At deployment time, your online endpoint's system identity pulls the image from the private registry.